Class PropertyMap<S,D>

 skip().setName(null);Note: Since the

-method is skipped the null
+setName method is skipped the null value is unused.

 We can also skip the mapping of fields.